Saw X Was Great, Until the End

 After some credits, a scene starts with Kramer, protege and detective Mark Hoffman, and the black man, who introduced him to the scam, tied at the hands inside a room.
 Near the beginning of the movie, the man wore a convincing scar across his stomach to show and help trick Kramer.
 In the final scene, the fake scar was gone.
 The Jigsaw killers hung a clawing device around his neck which rested on his stomach.
 Then, we just hear him screaming.
 No trap.
 No cassette tape.
 No choices.
 Just an eerie smirk from the Jigsaw good'ol boys.
 That didn't sit well with me.

 Dr. T. Hasan Johnson's hembrism video (definition and examples) mentioned how much mainstream media (MSM) is influenced by stakeholder capitalism and the super giant environmental, social, and corporate governance (ESG).
 I'd forgotten about the ESG score.
 It is basically a massive propoganda enforcer that rewards companies who push certain narratives.
-Related to Saw X, that could include the small white woman overpowering a much bigger man, and surviving, and a black man being killed.
+Related to Saw X, that could include the small white woman overpowering a much bigger man, and surviving, and a black man being tortured (killed?).
 Maybe its a reach.
 I don't think so, though.

 Cybersecurity + Saw